-USAF Tactical Air Control Parties are teams of 2 or more Tactical Air Command and Control specialists (1C4X1) assigned to conventional Army units and Special Operations Forces.
-Tactical Air Controllers frequently deploy alongside Special Forces and Army Rangers, Navy SEALs, Delta, and DEVGRU operators.
+USAF Tactical Air Control Parties (TACP) are teams of 2 or more Tactical Air Command and Control specialists (1C4X1) assigned to conventional Army units and Special Operations Forces.
+US Air Force Special Operations Forces, also known as Tactical Air Control Party (TACP), are Enlisted Terminal Attack Controllers (ETAC) who often work aligned with US Army Special Operations Forces, Army Rangers, Navy SEALs, Delta, and DEVGRU operators.

 TACPs also pass on their expertise to other units and advise ground commanders on the use of airpower.
 This role is usually carried out by an Air Liaison Officer (ALO).
 ALOs are typically qualified USAF aviators.